catflydotio/corro-sandwiches-ex/README.md

 fly apps create
-put the new app name into fly.toml so you don't have to keep using -a fly secrets set SECRET_KEY_BASE=$(mix phx.gen.secret 64) fly volumes create corro_data -y -s 1 fly ips allocate-v4 --shared fly ips allocate-v6
+put the new app name into fly.toml so you don't have to keep using -a fly secrets set SECRET_KEY_BASE=$(mix phx.gen.secret 64) fly volumes create corro_data -y -s 1 (can skip this; fly deploy will do it) fly ips allocate-v4 --shared fly ips allocate-v6
 <!-- If using a separate app running on Fly.io for corrosion -->